Appendix A. Creating Veeam ONE Database with SQL Script

 Step 4.
 Grant Database Permissions

-Create a Microsoft SQL Server account with permissions described in Connection to Microsoft SQL Server.
+Create a Microsoft SQL Server account with required permissions.
+For details, see Connection to Microsoft SQL Server.